 That was the case while I was chairman of the board of Mercator, and is still the case today.
 People must be respected.
 I taught everyone at Mercator that, and it was written in our policy that the children of existing employees have priority when it comes to hiring staff.
 People always return good to you when you place trust in them.
 That’s why I couldn’t survive a strike of my colleagues, if it came to that, without me being at the helm.

-Although it’s difficult to talk about yourself, what seems to matter to me is that a person must be decisive, honest, just, keep their word, have clearly defined goals, be courageous in making decisions, and, very importantly, must have empathy and know how to listen to others.
-Every man should act with balance in his actions in order not to harm others.
+Although it’s difficult to talk about yourself, what seems to matter to me is that a person must be decisive, honest, just, keep their word, have clearly defined goals, be courageous in making decisions, and, very importantly, must have empathy and know-how to listen to others.
+Every man should act with a balance in his actions in order not to harm others.
 I adhere to that personally.

 We have another three and a half years ahead of us until the end of the term, and I’m not thinking about retirement or the future, but rather about what we promised that we would do

-If we are to believe the media after your fourth, decisive victory, you also said this too “the citizens of Ljubljana elect a mayor… to whom they can entrust the making of decisions, because otherwise they would have 50 opinions on each project and thus would go round in circles.”
+If we are to believe the media after your fourth, decisive victory, you also said this too “the citizens of Ljubljana elect a mayor… to whom they can entrust the making of decisions, because otherwise, they would have 50 opinions on each project and thus would go round in circles.”
 What is wrong with people having different opinions, discussing them and enjoying democratic dialogue?

 There’s nothing wrong with that.
 Moreover, people have different opinions that need to be debated and discussed.
 I would dare say that it is obligatory for them to say what they think and offer a solution.
 But once an agreement is reached and a decision made, then there is no more room for debate and discussion.
 Then things need to be realised.
 And that’s what I was referring to in my statement.
 If endless debates were permitted, then no decisions would be made and it wouldn’t be possible to realise anything.
 Such a situation wouldn’t lead to anything; there would be no development.
 There would be stagnation.